Upcoming security updates.

 Due to scheduled portal enhancements, new user registration and access changes will be temporarily suspended from Oct.
 19, 2021 9 p.m.
 Central Time – Oct.
 25, 2021 5 a.m.
 Central Time.
 All other portal features will remain available during this time.
 Learn how registration and managing access is getting even easier.

 In this section you will find the tools and resources you need to help manage your practice’s prior authorization and notification requirements, with program specific information available for Cardiology, Oncology, Radiology, Clinical Pharmacy and Specialty Drugs.

 Your primary UnitedHealthcare prior authorization resource, the Prior Authorization and Notification tool, is available on Link, UnitedHealthcare’s self-service tools.
 Learn more.

-To see more information on any of these areas, click on the plus sign (+) next to their title.
+To see more information on any of these areas, open a section below to view more information.

 Medical Records Requirement for Pre-Service: Prepare suggested materials in advance to decrease the need for repeated requests, improve turnaround time for medical records reviews and help improve the claims process.

 A peer to peer review is an optional, but recommended, service intended to improve both the UnitedHealthcare-physician experience and the physician-patient experience.
 During a peer to peer review, a UnitedHealthcare clinical director will discuss the following with the physician and/or facility:

 What to know before making your request

 What’s needed to request a review